 Ethnographies are products of anthropological research.
 They consist of thick description and interpretation of culture of "any social network forming a corporate entity in which social relations are regulated by custom" (Erickson, 1973).
 Anthropologists always study human behavior in terms of cultural context.
-Particular individuals, customs, institutions, or events are of anthropological interest as they relate to a generalized depiction of the life-way of a socially interacting group (Wolcott, 1988).
+Particular individuals, customs, institutions, or events are of anthropological interest as they relate to a generalized description of the life-way of a socially interacting group (Wolcott, 1988).
 The anthropologist aims to recreate for the reader the shared beliefs, practices, artifacts, knowledge and behaviors of some groups of people.
 Culture is not a system in which social events, behaviors, institutions, or processes can be causally linked, but rather a context within which these processes can be intelligibly described (Geertz, 1973, p.14).

 The process of examining practices and behaviors of a group implies that ethnography is field-oriented and naturalistic.
 In an attempt to get immersed in the culture and balance insider and outsider perspectives, the researcher stays at the site for a considerable amount of time, observing, interviewing and participating in cultural events.
-The issues uncovered derive from a combination of emic (insiders') and etic (researchers')

-perspectives, and are progressively focused: the direction of the issues and foci that shape a study often emerge during data collection and analysis, rather than from an a priori research plan.
+The issues uncovered derive from a combination of emic (insiders') and etic (researchers') perspectives, and are progressively focused: the direction of the issues and foci that shape a study often emerge during data collection and analysis, rather than from an a priori research plan.
 In order to perceive often taken-for-granted elements, the ethnographic researcher begins by examining even very commonplace groups or processes in a fresh and different way, as if they were exceptional and unique (Erickson, 1973).
 This examination allows investigators to discern the detail and the generality that are necessary for credible descriptions (Goetz and LeCompte, 1984).
 The requirement to maintain an outside perspective implies that ethnographers usually examine cultures other than their own.

 The need to investigate in detail many facets of a culture requires the researcher's prolonged engagement in the setting.
 Wolcott (1988) represents many others when he advises the researcher to remain "at least long enough to see a full cycle of activity, a set of events usually played out in the course of a calendar year."
 For methods, ethnographers never rely solely on a single instrument.
 The strength of fieldwork lies in its "triangulation," or obtaining information in many ways.
-Triangulation is supposed to support a finding by showing that independent measures (checking with different sources, applying different methods, attaining corroboration by different researchers, and examining through different theorists) agree with it, or at least do not contradict it.
-The researcher is the key instrument, but in the information gathering she or he "utilizes observations made through an extended period of time, from multiple sources of data, and implying multiple techniques for finding out, for cross checking, or for ferreting out varying perspectives on complex issues and events" (Wolcott, 1988, p 192).
+Triangulation is supposed to support a finding by showing that independent measures (checking with different sources, applying different methods, attaining corroboration by different researchers, and examining through different theories) agree with it, or at least do ... ethnography is field-oriented and naturalistic.
+In an attempt to get immersed in the culture and balance insider and outsider perspectives, the researcher stays at the site for a considerable amount of time, observing, interviewing and participating in cultural events.

+not contradict it.
+The researcher is the key instrument, but in the information gathering she or he "utilizes observations made through an extended period of time, from multiple sources of data, and implying multiple techniques for finding out, for crosschecking, or for ferreting out varying perspectives on complex issues and events" (Wolcott, 1988, p.
+192).
 The strategies most common in ethnography are participant-observation, interviewing,2 and the collection and analysis of written and non-written sources (Berg, 1989; Bogdan & Bilken, 1982; Webb, Campbell, Schwartz, Sechrest & Grove, 1981).